vijayshikhare/appdost-website/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug Report
-about: Create a report to help us improve
+about: Report a bug or broken feature on the website
-title: ''
+title: "[Bug]: "
-labels: ''
+labels: bug
 assignees: ''
 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+**Steps to reproduce**
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If possible, add screenshots or screen recordings.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
+**Device & Browser**
- - Device: [e.g. iPhone6]
+- Device: [e.g. Desktop, iPhone 15]
- - OS: [e.g. iOS8.1]
+- OS: [e.g. Windows 11, iOS 18]
- - Browser [e.g. stock browser, safari]
+- Browser: [e.g. Chrome 130, Safari]
- - Version [e.g. 22]
+- Version: [e.g. latest]

 **Additional context**
-Add any other context about the problem here.
+Add any other info (e.g. console errors, live site vs local).